-Potato Dextrose Agar (PDA) is a general purpose basal medium for the identification, cultivation and enumeration of yeast and molds in foods and dairy products.
-It may also be used for the cultivation of yeasts and molds from clinical specimens.
-Since it stimulates sporulation and pigmentation, it also aids for cultivating and differentiating pathogenic and non-pathogenic fungi.
+Potato dextrose agar (PDA) is a general-purpose basal medium for identifying, cultivating and enumerating yeast and molds in foods and dairy products.
+It may also be used to cultivate yeasts and molds from clinical specimens.
+Since it stimulates sporulation and pigmentation, it also aids in cultivating and differentiating pathogenic and non-pathogenic fungi.

-Potato Dextrose Agar (PDA) contains dextrose as a carbohydrate source which serves as a growth stimulant, and potato infusion that provides a nutrient base for luxuriant growth of most fungi.
+Potato dextrose agar (PDA) contains dextrose as a carbohydrate source which serves as a growth stimulant and potato infusion provides a nutrient base for the luxuriant growth of most fungi.
 Agar is added as the solidifying agent.
-A specified amount of sterile tartaric acid (10%) may be incorporated to lower the pH of the medium to 3.5, so that bacterial growth is inhibited.
+A specified amount of sterile tartaric acid (10%) may be incorporated to lower the pH of the medium to 3.5 so that bacterial growth is inhibited.